 Fiscal sponsorship might be chosen by a newly formed nonprofit seeking to test its ideas to determine whether there is a market or a desire among the public to fund the end product.

 Some projects or organizations remain in a fiscal sponsorship relationship for a long time, deciding that their mission can be achieved in that structure without creating a new entity.

 Some organizations, including those that are themselves tax-exempt, find that utilizing a fiscal sponsor for technical assistance to outsource administrative responsibilities, whether back-office tasks, or those relating to fundraising and disbursement of funds, is the right business model for them.
 This structure might be particularly well-suited for all-volunteer organizations.
-If you are a 501(c)(3) public charity interested in a Technical Assistance model of fiscal sponsorship, please contact The Arts Area for more information.

 Every sponsorship is different, but these are the basics:

 What are the mutual expectations of a fiscal sponsorship relationship?